istSOS/istSOS4/database/README_VERSIONING.md

 CREATE SCHEMA IF NOT EXISTS my_schema_history;
 ```

-### Create trigger to update raw in history in case of insert, update or delete
+### Create trigger to update rows in history in case of insert, update or delete

 ```sql
 CREATE OR REPLACE FUNCTION istsos_mutate_history()